 7. What are the typical ROI KPIs to establish to help justifying the marketing spend for a practice?

-So I report… I’m a little bit of a data nerd, and I report on a lot, a lot of things from life cycles, amount of days, to number of touches from salesperson to conversion rate, SQL to move-in conversion rate, lead to SQL conversion rate, all of the things you could possibly imagine.
+I report on a lot, a lot of things from life cycles, amount of days, to number of touches from salesperson to conversion rate, SQL to move-in conversion rate, lead to SQL conversion rate, all of the things you could possibly imagine.

-And I definitely want Chris to chime in, but in this most recent ROI analysis, the things that help drive my decisions were the source analytics, so what was driving the most move-ins and the most qualified leads.
+I definitely want Chris to chime in, but in this most recent ROI analysis, the things that help drive my decisions were the source analytics, so what was driving the most move-ins and the most qualified leads.
 So if they were hot or they were already on a waitlist, that was super important.

-And then also the cost, that CPL, the cost per lead, and the cost per move-in.
+Then also the cost, that CPL, the cost per lead, and the cost per move-in.
 That really paints a full picture to know what sources are working best.

 – Yeah, I agree.
 And I would say, you know, you kind of don’t know what you don’t know.
 And the way that worked best for us, I mean, there’s some sort of industry numbers that we want to track, like cost per lead as an example or just, you know, the sheer volume of leads.

-But only once we started getting more sophisticated with the reporting, did we start to see patterns or, you know, just some things, like if this is up, then this tends to go up too.
+Only once we started getting more sophisticated with the reporting, did we start to see patterns or, you know, just some things, like if this is up, then this tends to go up too.
 And so, that’s been really helpful for us to go back and make more strategic decisions about where we’re spending our money.

 Should we be putting more money into, you know, just at a basic level, should we be putting more money into Google AdWords or into Facebook or into, you know, blog posts and doing more, you know, SEO type of organic work.
 And that has also helped us when talking with our regional sales VPs to help them make decisions when they are going into our individual communities and developing marketing plans or kind of figuring out, you know, where they should be spending their money.

 It’s also helped us with our investors.
-So, I should have mentioned at the beginning, we’re a third-party management company.
+I should have mentioned at the beginning, we’re a third-party management company.
 We don’t own any of the buildings that we operate, they’re owned by different, usually large companies or like real estate investment trusts.
-And they have opinions on how things should be marketed.
+They have opinions on how things should be marketed.
 And in many cases, they’re very hands-on with the, you know, the status of our marketing and sales…more appropriately, really the sales process.

 8. Does CallRail integrate with Infusionsoft?